ULL-ESIT-PL/hello-llvm/docs/what-is-IR/README.md

 ![](https://github.com/felipepiovezan/felipepiovezan.github.io/raw/main/docs/compilers/llvm_ir_p1/more_frontends.svg)

+> [!IMPORTANT]
-As a side-effect of a language-agnostic IR, the behavior required by the input language specification must be captured using generic mechanisms provided by the IR; the language specification can't exist in that level, otherwise it would no longer be language-agnostic.
+> As a side-effect of a language-agnostic IR, the behavior required by the input language specification must be captured using generic mechanisms provided by the IR; **the language specification can't exist in that level**, otherwise it would no longer be language-agnostic.
 Because of this, one can inspect IR and understand how language concepts are mapped to simpler and lower level code abstractions.